zmc0806/DSC180A-Methodology-5/index.md

 For Quarter 2, I propose the following changes:

 - **Dynamic Modeling**: Incorporate machine learning models like Long Short-Term Memory (LSTM) networks and Prophet for time-series forecasting.
 This will allow us to predict future charging demands based on historical data trends and seasonality.
 - **Integration of External Data Sources**: Use traffic flow data, socio-economic factors, and SDG&E’s Time-of-Use pricing plans to improve the model’s accuracy.
-These factors will help capture user behavior, such as peak travel times and charging patterns.
+These factors will help capture user behavior.
 - **Enhanced Visualization**: Build interactive dashboards using tools like Plotly or Dash, providing stakeholders with a clearer understanding of predictive insights and allowing them to test various scenarios interactively.

 **4. What other techniques would you be interested in using in your project?**

 Beyond time-series analysis, I am interested in experimenting with clustering algorithms for spatial optimization of EV chargers.
 For example, K-Means could help identify underserved areas based on geographic and demographic data.
 Additionally, neural networks could be used for more complex predictive modeling involving multiple data streams.

+- **Clustering Algorithms**:
+   - Use K-Means or DBSCAN to group areas based on charging demand, population density, and geographic constraints.
+This can help identify underserved regions or areas with potential for high growth in EV usage.
+   - Combine clustering with geospatial data from OpenStreetMap to account for road networks, accessibility, and travel distances.

+- **Geospatial Network Analysis**:
+   - Use NetworkX and OSMnx for routing analysis and to simulate how users travel to charging stations.
+By modeling shortest-path distances and travel times, we can further optimize station placement to reduce congestion and maximize convenience.